 The locomotive was overhaul and a new tender body built in the Bluebell’s Workshop.

-After the locomotive’s return to traffic in 2000 the engine became, once more, the Bluebell Railways flagship.
+After the locomotive’s return to traffic in 2000 for the second time in preservation it once more became the Bluebell Railways flagship.

 In 2005 a major mechanical failure caused by the fracture of one of the three combination levers and the bending of one of the other levers caused the locomotive to be taken out of service.
 Luckily, spare combination levers had been obtained when the engine was purchased, but for the future new items will need to be obtained.
 With the closure of the remaining railway forges, water jet profile cutting of a steel billet is the means to obtain a new item.